tranquilit/WAPT-Documentation/source/waptserver-update/waptserver-update-centos.rst

       do not answer :guilabel:`Yes` when the post-configuration asks you to configure :program:`Nginx`;

   .. attention::

-    * with WAPT 1.8 post-configuration, WAPT WUA packages will be moved from their current storage location to waptwua root folder (:file:`/var/www/waptwua`).
+    * with WAPT 1.8 post-configuration, WAPT WUA packages will be moved from their current storage location to the waptwua root folder (:file:`/var/www/waptwua`).

-    * if repository replication has been set, all KB/CAB packages will be re-synchronized on remote repositories
+    * if repository replication has been set, all KB/CAB packages will be re-synchronized on remote repositories.

   .. code-block:: bash